-It won’t matter that time passes if you carry the memory of her kisses with you.
-If you remember the feeling of arms around you, when she last hugged you.
-Gord doesn’t need to write those memories down.
-He carries them inside him; on his skin and clothes.
-When he passes away, he’ll still be here, walking with us.
+It won’t matter that time passes if you carry the memory of his kisses with you.
+How he kissed his bandmates on the lips.
+If you can still imagine how it would’ve felt if he hugged you – he gave so many hugs.
+Gord didn’t need to write those memories down.
+He carried them inside of him and on his skin and clothes.
+He’s passed on, but he’s still here.
 You’ll have to watch and listen for that friend you used to know ten years ago.
 He might be downtown.
 A guy walking by.
 You don’t want to mistake him for a stranger.

-In his time, he’s tried to reconcile with the ones he loves; tried to make this place the country of his dreams.
-In his heart, he holds a little girl’s hand.
-Helps her find her way back home from residential school, home to hot soup and bannock and her own bed.
-He’s walked with his own daughter, their arms intertwined, holding her close.
-You can hear their footsteps and soft laughter; see long shadows of skyscrapers at sunset as they wander home.
+In his time, he tried to reconcile with the ones he loves; tried to make this place the country of his dreams.
+In his heart, he held a little girl’s hand, a child needing help finding her way back home, from being lost; home to sounds of the TV, her favourite couch and her mother’s arms around her.
+In Toronto, he walked with his own daughter, their arms intertwined, holding her close.
+You could hear their footsteps and soft laughter; see long shadows of skyscrapers at sunset as they wandered home.

 You’ll run into him one day outside a café perhaps, and he’ll wrap you in his arms.
 You’ll feel rough denim on your cheeks and his jacket’s buttons pressing in.
 Your tears will fall on his sleeve and his hat’s feather will brush your hair.
 It will be as if you’ve just returned here from a long time away, to this sidewalk, this bright window, the cool softness of his cheek.